Here it’s polite to stare

 Rare but beautiful: The art of snow

 You rarely see snowflakes in an art museum painting.
 So I tip my warmest hat to these six artists who accepted the challenge.
-They transformed fleeting moments of wintry beauty into timeless works of art.
+See how they transformed fleeting moments of wintry beauty into timeless works of art.

 • Miriam Schapiro: Feminism in pieces